 No matter the format of your interview, prepare using our interviewing advice.
 For video interviews, see our tips for online interviews.
 You do not need to have a fancy background or fabulous décor but it’s a good idea to dress professionally and make sure you have a quiet, tidy space.
 For long, multi-hour interviews, explore whether the interview can happen over 2-3 days, rather than one day.
 If this is not possible, ask for short breaks during the day.
 Review advice about video interviews and practice with resources such as Big Interview, The Ultimate Guide to Acing the Video Interview, and this video about looking good in Skype Interviews.
 You are also welcome to schedule a mock interview appointment with a career advisor.

-Current WashU students (Class of 2021, 2022, and 2023) who choose to take a Leave of Absence during Fall 2020 will continue to have full access to all Career Center resources.
-Incoming WashU students (Class of 2024) who choose to take a Gap Year experience will be extended full access to all Career Center resources when they matriculate to the University.
+Current WashU students who choose to take a Leave of Absence will continue to have full access to all Career Center resources.
+Incoming WashU students who choose to take a Gap Year experience before starting WashU coursework will be extended full access to all Career Center resources when they matriculate to the University.

 This can be a time to gain experience, take an online course, learn new skills, or undertake a personal project.

-For further ideas and resources related to the ideas below, see What You Can Do in Fall 2020.
+For further ideas and resources related to the ideas below, see What You Can Do: Resources for Career Exploration and Search.

 - Offer to consult for a company that has a specific project need.
 What organizations do you know that do interesting work?
 Maybe they could use a smart college or grad student to help them research or write a grant proposal.
 Let a career advisor know if you would like assistance crafting an email approach.
 Parker Dewey, Gignow and Upwork are companies that can help you connect with “micro-internships” and project-based experience.